 The SDG Forecast by Valuer is a series of publications that demonstrate how organizations can embrace a specific SDG that is beneficial for our planet and for business.

 The first issue focuses on Goal 12: Responsible consumption and production and stresses how organizations can become more sustainable by adopting innovative technology.
-To view the full report, download the report below.
+You can download the full report.

 Understanding SDG 12